Balance. That’s the main attribute of any successful webinar and the content within it.

 Moving forward, it should be a staple of all your future events, if it’s relevant, as this is now how most people consume content.

-YouTube, Facebook Live, Snapchat stories, each have revolutionised the way in which we view video content, on a daily basis.
+YouTube, Facebook Live, Snapchat stories, have revolutionized the way in which we view video content, on a daily basis.

 This natural evolution should be at the forefront of your mind when curating a webinar slide deck!